 Paul McBarron, Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary.
-On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron, effective January 1, 2008, which agreement was most recently extended on substantially the same terms, effective January 1, 2017, for an additional six months, through June 30, 2017.
+On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron, effective January 1, 2008, which agreement was most recently renewed on December 6, 2017, such renewal to be effective from January 1, 2017 through January 1, 2019.
 Mr. McBarron's current annual base salary is £208,859, which may be increased in the future in accordance with the terms of his employment agreement.
-Mr. McBarron was paid an annual base salary of £208,859 for the years ending December 31, 2015 and 2016, respectively.
+Mr. McBarron was paid an annual base salary of £208,859 for the years ending December 31, 2016 and 2017, respectively.
 Mr. McBarron is also eligible for a yearly incentive cash bonus based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
 The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. McBarron in connection with the performance of his services.
-Mr. McBarron is also entitled to certain employment benefits.
+Mr. McBarron is also entitled to certain employment benefits in accordance with the Company's benefit policies in effect from time to time.